gromnitsky/wordnut/README.md

 ## Bugs

-* ≈ 10KB .el size is too much for such a small major mode.
+* ≈ 14KB .el size is too much for such a small major mode.
 * Tested only w/ wordnet-3.0 on Fedora 22.

 ## TODO

-* Cross-link 'senses' in each heading with 'Overview'.
+* Display a lexical category in the echo area akin to eldoc.
+* Expand inline references to another word.

 ## License